Reasons for Phase 1 rejection

 Use of thermal camera

-Your experiment idea used the IR camera incorrectly.
+Your experiment idea used the infrared camera incorrectly.
 The camera is not capable of thermal imaging.
 Any experiments submitted that require thermal imaging will sadly not be able to achieve flight status.

-Your experiment idea requires interaction with crew members.
+Your experiment idea required interaction with crew members.
 Unfortunately, the ISS astronauts are very busy and do not have the time to actively participate in the Astro Pi experiments.

-Your experiment idea relies on a specific event occurring which is unlikely to occur in the 3 hour period in which your experiment will run.
+Your experiment idea relied on a specific event occurring that was unlikely to occur in the three hour period in which your experiment would run.

-Relies on ISS passing over a specific feature
+Relied on the ISS passing over a specific feature

-Your experiment idea relies on the ISS passing over a specific feature.
-This is unlikely to occur in the 3 hour period in which your experiment will run.
+Your experiment idea relied on the ISS passing over a specific feature.
+This was unlikely to occur in the three hour period in which your experiment would run.

 Not enough detail

-Your experiment requires extra materials not available on the ISS.
+Your experiment required extra materials not available on the ISS.

 Your experiment idea asked for images to be retained from Astro Pi Ed.
 This is against programme rules as we need to protect the privacy of the astronauts.

-Your experiment idea is likely to exceed the disk quota.
-You should modify your experiment so that no more than 3GB of data will be produced in a 3 hour period.
+Your experiment idea was likely to exceed the disk quota.
+You should modify your experiment so that no more than 3GB of data will be produced in a three hour period.
 Any experiment that exceeds the disk quota will not be able to achieve flight status and will be disqualified.
-Requires code to run at a known time.

-Your experiment idea relies on your program running at a specified time.
-This is not possible and sadly will not be able to achieve flight status.
+Your experiment idea relied on your program running at a specified time.
+This is not possible and your program will not be able to achieve flight status.

 Your experiment idea required night time photography.
-We have recently conducted some tests and have concluded that the current hardware is unable to capture images with enough light to produce results.
+We have recently conducted some tests and have concluded that the Astro Pi hardware on the ISS is unable to capture images with enough light to produce results.